ongsalt/SwiftWayland/readme.md

     - if its wl_callback, just make it 1 or just ignore

 # Todos
-- document args
+- nullable onEvent
+- make Event decode failable (and not fatalError)
 - when should i check if fd is open? dispatch??? or when call
 - error message when connection closed,
 - async again
 - there is 2 `ZwpLinuxBufferParamsV1`: stable and unstable, probably need to do some namespacing + aliasing
 - codegen plugin
 - @spi export
-- nullable onEvent
-- make Event decode failable (and not fatalError)
 - bitfield
 - generate documentation
     - throws
     - returns multiple object
 - test
     - probably gonna steal from wayland-rs